 The Group has a liability to ensure that planning and development obligations are complied with on the sites which it owns and /or develops.
+The directors believe that these obligations are discharged in the contracts that it places for development, however, any issues of non compliance may fall to the group.

-Approximately £1,214,000 (2019: £1,214,000) has been deposited in a designated bank account to accommodate obligations under debt servicing obligations.
+Approximately £1,214,000 (2020: £1,214,000) has been deposited in a designated bank account to accommodate obligations under debt servicing obligations.

-Approximately £45,000 (2019: £45,000) has been deposited in a designated bank account to accommodate obligations under the project management agreement in respect of refurbishment costs.
+Approximately £45,000 (2020: £45,000) has been deposited in a designated bank account to accommodate obligations under the project management agreement in respect of refurbishment costs.

-£100,000 (2019: £ nil) has been placed in a bank account charged to Abellio Greater Anglia to meet potential liabilities under an estate management deed for the Cambridge North estate.
+£100,000 (2020: £100,000) has been placed in a bank account charged to Abellio Greater Anglia to meet potential liabilities under an estate management deed for the Cambridge North estate.
 All services provided on the estate should be recoverable form tenants.

-The directors have confirmed that there were no other contingent liabilities which should be disclosed at 31 October 2020 or 31 October 2019.
+The directors have confirmed that there were no other contingent liabilities which should be disclosed at 31 October 2021 or 31 October 2020.